 Many people are now realising that they do not need or want a large space to live in.
 Large houses are more expensive to build, cost more to furnish and to heat and take longer to clean!
-A tiny house however can be affordable, easy to maintain and provide a truly sustainable approach to living.
+A granny flat, chalet or tiny home however can be affordable, easy to maintain and provide a truly sustainable approach to living.

 At Fraemohs Homes we find that customers are looking for small dwellings for a wide variety of purposes.
 Some of the common reasons for wanting to build a tiny house are: